Call for a Free Estimate (704) 289-7792

 Dimming and flickering lights are a clear sign that there is a current issue in your wire or circuit.
 However, before jumping to conclusions, try the dimming light on another circuit to see if the light is at fault.

 If more than one light flickers simultaneously, the circuit is at fault.
-Not only will dimming and flickering damage your light, it can also generate sparks in the wiring.
+Not only will dimming and flickering damage your light, but it can also generate sparks in the wiring.

 The Outlets And Switches Are Discolored And Sometimes Even Downright Charred